Animals produce milk, fertilizer, and take on labor duties, giving families a pathway to resiliency.

 One way to help people take care of themselves is by equipping them with animals and the training to raise and put them to work.
 That’s why Oxfam’s long-term programming includes animals; they are invaluable investments in families’ futures.
 And when disaster strikes, Oxfam’s emergency responses often also include support for these household assets.

 Meet three people whose lives have been changed by acquiring just one or two animals:

 One goat gave birth to three kids, increasing his family's future prospects.
-He was able to put aside income from selling milk toward finishing their home and sending his eight children to school.
+He and his wife Kobra were able to put aside income from selling milk toward finishing their home and sending their eight children to school.

 When people in Lankien, South Sudan, were struggling with extreme hunger in 2017, Oxfam not only provided food to community members but also goats to households, as well as the support families needed to rear them.

 Nyalit received two goats.
 A mother of three with a husband who is disabled and unable to work, she reported that goats had helped the family cope.

 “When they deliver, they will produce milk, and hopefully those kids will also deliver more kids and more milk,” she told us.